DickinsonCollege/FarmData2/farmdata2/farmdata2_modules/fd2_school/README.md

 FarmData2 School is a collection of activities that will guide you from an introduction to FOSS and FarmData2, through installation of FarmData2 and then through the use of each of the key technologies used in FarmData2.
 Each activity includes practice using the technologies within the context of FarmData2.
 Thus, you'll learn not only the technologies, but will get comfortable working within the FarmData2 developer environment as well.

 If you use these activities, please keep in mind that they were created for use as assignments in courses.
 Thus, you shouldn't feel obligated to answer every question and you should skip over any class specific parts that don't make sense outside of a course.
 When you have completed all of the activities you'll be well on your way to being a FarmData2 developer.
-In addition, while these activites will be updated as FarmData2 evolves, they may not be fully in synch with the latest code in the repository.
+In addition, while these activities will be updated as FarmData2 evolves, they may not be fully in synch with the latest code in the repository.
 If you run in to any issues, connect with the community on Zulip and ask a question.

 ## The Activities